Erja Lyytinen: 2019: Another World and debut biography "The Blues Queen"

 The Another World album was released in 2019.
-The album combines influences from blues, rock, pop, funk and progressive rock.
-Jennifer Batten, former guitarist for Michael Jackson, and Sonny Landreth, an American slide guitar virtuoso, perform on the album.
-The album was mixed in Texas by Chris Bell and mastered by Gavin Lursen in Los Angeles, who has also been awarded several Grammys.
+The album combined influences from blues, rock, pop, funk and progressive rock.
+Jennifer Batten, former guitarist for Michael Jackson, and Sonny Landreth performed on the album.
+The album was mixed in Texas by Chris Bell and mastered by Gavin Lursen in Los Angeles.

-Later in the same year, Lyytinen performed in Canada with Downchild Blues Band, and with the actor Dan Aykroyd, who is known for his role in the movie Blues Brothers.
+Later in the same year, Lyytinen performed in Canada with Downchild Blues Band, and with the actor Dan Aykroyd.
 In August she was the opening act for Tom Jones at his concerts in Naantali and Oulu, Finland.

-Throughout June and July '19, Guitar World asked their online readers for their opinions in its '30 best blues guitarists in the world today' poll.
-More than 60,000 votes were cast between the site's list of nominees and following the completion of the competition Lyytinen was ranked 14th.
+Throughout June and July 2019, Guitar World asked their online readers for their opinions in its '30 best blues guitarists in the world today' poll.
+More than 60,000 votes were cast between the site's list of nominees and following the completion of the competition, Lyytinen was ranked 14th.

 On 21 November 2019, Lyytinen was bestowed the prestigious "Savonmuan Hilima" award by the Savon Sanomat newspaper.
 The announcement was made on the front page of the aforementioned publication on the same day.
 The previous winners have included notable designers, artists, researchers, classical singers and so on coming from the Savolax area in the Eastern-part of Finland.
 The award carries a long tradition, but Lyytinen was the first recipient to represent the popular music genre.
 Along with the award came a trophy designed by local designer-artist Ritva-Liisa Pohjalainen.
 The trophy is called "The Balance" and is made from black and white glass.

-Lyytinen's autobiography called "Blueskuningatar" (The Blues Queen) was released in Finland in November 2019.
+Lyytinen's autobiography called Blueskuningatar (The Blues Queen) was released in Finland in November 2019.

+Her solo on "Bad Seed" was voted by Guitar World readers as the 10th best guitar solo of 2022.